Find a Class

 Teen Bridge connects young people from our community-based programs to our schoolhouse and beyond.

-A dedicated group of teens from our partner schools participate outside of school time in a year-round, multi-year program combining art education and experience, life skills, mentorship, job training, and employment.
+An art program at the Eliot School of Fine & Applied Arts for a dedicated group of teens who participate outside of school time in a year-round, multi-year program combining art education and experience, life skills, mentorship, job training, and employment.

-Teens collaborate with each other and teaching artists to develop their artistic, personal and professional voice, and their skills.
-They learn to work as art teachers’ aides and connect with Boston artists and opportunities.
+Teens collaborate with each other and teaching artists to develop their artistic, personal, and professional voice, and their skills.
+They learn to work as art teaching assistants and connect with Boston artists and opportunities.
 Participants help shape the program.

 Recruitment takes place every fall, with new teens joining each January and continuing throughout high school.